 1879 - 1915

-signed and on verso stamped with the Studio Helen McNicoll estate stamp
+on verso titled, dated circa 1909 on the Art Gallery of Ontario label and stamped twice with the Studio Helen McNicoll estate stamp and inscribed "cat.
+60"

 Estate of the Artist

-Natalie Luckyj, Helen McNicoll: A Canadian Impressionist, Art Gallery of Ontario, 1999, page 17
+Natalie Luckyj, Helen McNicoll: A Canadian Impressionist, Art Gallery of Ontario, 1999, reproduced full page colour page 43

 All prices are in Canadian Dollars